KhronosGroup/3D-Formats-Guidelines/KTXDeveloperGuide.md

 > **Note**: The reference transcoder implementation produces blocks that don't use ETC2-specific features thus making it possible to use transcoded data on ETC1 hardware.

+> **Note**: Although many desktop GPUs expose `GL_ARB_ES3_compatibility` OpenGL extension, most of them do not have hardware support for ETC1 RGB format and decompress it in the driver instead.
+At the time of writing, only Intel desktop GPUs newer than "Haswell" support this format natively.

 #### ETC2 RGBA

 The transcoded data uses 16 bytes per each 4x4 block.